 Q: Christina (question sent via Facebook Fan Page) – What can you tell me about the cheesy taste of nutritional yeast?
-I am curious about the grilled “cheese” in the book [Parma!, but am a bit nervous because I keep envisioning it smelling like B vitamin supplements and tasting just as awful.
+I am curious about the grilled “cheese” in the book [Go Dairy Free] and using Parma!, but am a bit nervous because I keep envisioning it smelling like B vitamin supplements and tasting just as awful.
 Are some brands better than others?

 A: Alisa – Because nutritional yeast has evolved as a nutritional supplement, it suffers with a horribly unappealing name and a somewhat misunderstood reputation.
 Nutritional yeast, not to be mistaken with brewer's yeast, is a deactivated yeast that according to Wikipedia, is “produced by culturing the yeast with a mixture of sugarcane and beet molasses, then harvesting, washing, drying and packaging the yeast.”